nagyrajmund/summer_internship_KTH/README.md

 python process_dataset.py
 ```

-By default, the model expects the dataset in the `<repository>/dataset/raw` folder, and the processed dataset will be available in the `<repository>/dataset/processed folder`.
+By default, the model expects the dataset in the `dataset/raw` folder, and the processed dataset will be available in the `dataset/processed folder`.
 If your dataset is elsewhere, please provide the correct paths with the `--raw_data_dir` and `--proc_data_dir` command line arguments.

 ## 3. Learn speech-driven gesture generation model
+In order to train and evaluate the model, run

 ```
 cd ..
-python train.py --save_videos_after_testing
+python train.py
 ```

+The model configuration and the training parameters are automatically read from the `config/default_model_config.yaml` file.

+### Notes

-The results will be available in the `<repository>/results/last_run/` folder, where you will find the saved model and the raw data for generating gesticulation videos, while the Tensorboard logs will be available for all runs in the `gesticulator/lightning_logs` folder.
+The results will be available in the `/results/last_run/` folder, where you will find the Tensorboard logs alongside with the trained model file and the generated output on the semantic test segments (described in the paper).

 If the `--run_name <name>` command-line argument is provided, the `results/<name>` folder will be created and the results will be stored there.
 This can be very useful when you want to keep your logs and outputs for separate runs.

 To train the model on the GPU, provide the `--gpus` argument.
-For details, please [visit this link](https://pytorch-lightning.readthedocs.io/en/0.7.1/trainer.html#gpus).
+For details regarding training parameters, please [visit this link](https://pytorch-lightning.readthedocs.io/en/0.8.4/trainer.html#gpus).

 ## 4. Visualize gestures
-By default, the visualization of the predictions on the test set is stored in the `results/<run_name>/test_videos` folder.

-If the `--save_videos_after_testing` argument is omitted when running `train.py`, then only the raw coordinates will be stored for the vides, in the `results/<run_name>/test_videos/raw_data` folder.
+The gestures generated during training, validation and testing can be found in the `results/<run_name>/generated_gestures` folder.
+By default, we only store the outputs on the semantic test segments, but other outputs can be saved as well - see the config file for the corresponding parameters.

-In order to manually generate the the videos from the raw data, run
+In order to manually generate the the videos from the raw coordinates, run

 ```
 cd visualization/aamas20_visualizer